( A version of this post first appeared in Seekerville on July 10, 2010.)

-Psychologists call "liminal space," a place where boundaries dissolve a little and we stand there, on the threshold, getting ourselves ready to move across the limits of what we were into what we are to be. (definition from parole)
+Psychologists call "liminal space," a place where boundaries dissolve a little and we stand there, on the threshold, getting ourselves ready to move across the limits of what we were, into what we are to be. (definition from parole)

 Think of liminal space as the place where you arrive after you leave one room and have not yet entered another.
-The space between the closed door and open window.
+The space between the closed door and the open window.

 The concept of liminal space and thresholds isn't simply scary.
 It's terrifying.

 So, why is liminal space so important?
 Because it allows us to arrive at the place of transformation and you cannot experience transformation unless you let go.